Workshop Descriptions

 If so, you’re not alone.
 Farmers across all specialties and experience levels often share

 these very same frustrations.
 The good news is that we can start to transform “less” into “more” today, without investing in expensive machinery, software, or employees.
-In this one-hour workshop, you will immediately gain more time, more energy, and more satisfaction by hacking the single greatest influence in your farm life: yourself.
+In this workshop, you will immediately gain more time, more energy, and more satisfaction by hacking the single greatest influence in your farm life: yourself.

 This interactive session digs into three key farming mindsets that prevent us from